-Finally, no discussion of the future of subtractive manufacturing would be complete without the mention of artificial intelligence (AI), which is driving change in every industry.
+Finally, no discussion on the future of the subtractive manufacturing method would be complete without the mention of artificial intelligence (AI), which is driving change in every industry.
 Besides, what are you going to do with all that data from the IoT?
 AI can help you organize, analyze, then optimize data.
 It can even help you create digital twins of your manufacturing line—so you can simulate production before firing up the machines for real.

-AI like this requires significant computing power, of course, but as processors become stronger and as additional power becomes increasingly available (and affordable) in the cloud, more becomes possible in subtractive manufacturing every year.
+AI like this requires significant computing power, of course, but as processors become stronger and as additional power becomes increasingly available (and affordable) in the cloud, more becomes possible in subtractive machining every year.

-When it comes to knowing which subtractive manufacturing approaches make sense for your business and how best to invest your money, time, and training budget, the right technology partner can make a difference.
+When it comes to knowing which subtractive manufacturing technique approaches make sense for your business and how best to invest your money, time, and training budget, the right technology partner can make a difference.
 KETIV’s experts have helped hundreds of companies evaluate and deploy technology and get teams up to speed with how to make the most of it.
 When you’re ready for a conversation, give us a call.
 1-866-465-3848